 Watershed councils are non-profit organizations officially designated by the RI Rivers Council to represent watershed interests.
 They are important partners in river and watershed protection.
-The existing councils/organizations vary in capacity from those with paid professional staff to solely volunteer organizations.
-However, they all fulfill a critical stewardship role in their watersheds by raising coordinating awareness, and implementing projects and protection advocating for and restoration actions.
-Other nongovernment organizations are active in water quality and watershed management including established environmental groups such as Save The Bay, The Nature Conservancy, Audubon Society of RI,
+The existina councils/organizations vary in capacity from those with paid professional staff to solely volunteer organizations.
+However, they all fulfill a critical stewardship role in their watersheds by raising awareness, coordinating and implementing projects and advocating for protection and restoration actions.